 A person can experience a strain or sprain on the left side of their body.
 However, it can also affect other parts of the body.

 Although people may use these terms interchangeably, strains and sprains are two different conditions that affect different parts of the body.

-The NHS note that it is likely to be a strain or sprain if the pain and other symptoms affect the:
+The NHS notes that it is likely to be a strain or sprain if the pain and other symptoms affect any of the following:

 Symptoms of a sprain include: